Limax cinereoniger

-Limax cinereoniger, the ash-black slug is a large species of air-breathing land slug in the terrestrial pulmonate gastropod mollusc family Limacidae, the keelback slugs.
+Limax cinereoniger, also known as the ash-black slug, is a large species of air-breathing land slug in the terrestrial pulmonate gastropod mollusc family Limacidae, the keelback slugs.
 This is the largest land slug species in the world.

 Distribution

 This slug is native to Europe.
 It is recorded in most of Europe, including Bulgaria, Czech Republic (where it is of least concern), Italy, Netherlands, Slovakia, Ireland, Great Britain, Finland, Ukraine, and several other countries.
 It occurs east as far as the Urals.
 It is common in much of its range, but mostly rare or absent in southernmost Europe.
 Although known from the Iberian Peninsula and the Balkans, there are no records from Portugal or Greece.